Bridgetown Historical Society

 This photograph was taken in October 1898.
 The official opening of the railway station had been booked for the end of October, but regrettably none of the dignitaries from Perth could attend, so the official opening was postponed until 1st December 1898 to coincide with show day.
 This photograph is of the unofficial opening.
 The first train arrival into Bridgetown was in July 1898.

-The Bridgetown Police Station Museum has now re-opened after closure due to Covid-19.
-Opening hours are from 10 AM to 2 PM every Saturday, and Wednesday and Friday from 9 AM to 4 PM.
+The Bridgetown Police Station Museum opening hours are from 10 AM to 2 PM every Saturday, and Wednesday and Friday from 9 AM to 4 PM.

 If you would like to view the museum outside these hours please ring BHS on

 0487 592 704.
 Or the Community Resource Centre next door to the museum can arrange access during working hours.

 The Gazetting of Bridgetown